-Photography by: Video from Distill Ventures
+Photography by Video from Distill Ventures

-Whilst the revolution in the non-alcoholic drinks category picks up steam, Distill Ventures, the Diageo-backed spirits accelerator, are for a second year seeking independent entrepreneurs with bold ideas to pitch for their non-alcoholic business development programme.
+While the revolution in the non-alcoholic drinks category picks up steam, Distill Ventures, the Diageo-backed spirits accelerator, are for a second year seeking independent entrepreneurs with bold ideas to pitch for their non-alcoholic business development programme.
 Successful entrepreneurs will receive mentoring sessions and a one-off investment of £10k/$12k to help them start their brand.

 When it comes to non-alcoholic choices for adult consumers, the drinks industry is changing rapidly.
 People are looking for alternatives to sugary soft drinks, and an array of premium substitutes have launched to capitalise on this demand.

 Consequently, Distill Ventures are looking for original non-alcoholic drinks brands or concepts.
 Successful candidates will benefit, not only from the investment, but guidance from experts at DV to help establish these new businesses and harness changes in drinking trends.

 To apply, please visit the Distill Ventures website or read on to find out more.

 "There's clearly a big trend among people who are more engaged in thinking about health and welfare in a holistic way," explains Distill Ventures co-founder Frank Lampen.
 "Two elements of that impinge on traditional ways of drinking.
 The first is to have a varied repertoire of drinks that includes alcoholic and non-alcoholic, and the second is not defaulting to sugary drinks if you're not drinking alcohol."